 The facts are on the president's side.

-But we got an unfair process, because they don't have the facts.
+But we got an unfair process because they don't have the facts.

-We got an unfair process, most importantly, and this gets to something else you said, Mr. Turley.
+Most importantly, and this gets to something else you said, Mr. Turley.

 And this is scary.